akka/alpakka/docs/src/main/paradox/dynamodb.md

 This connector is set up to use @extref:[Akka HTTP](akka-http:) as default HTTP client via the thin adapter library [AWS Akka-Http SPI implementation](https://github.com/matsluni/aws-spi-akka-http).
 By setting the `httpClient` explicitly (as above) the Akka actor system is reused, if not set explicitly a separate actor system will be created internally.

 It is possible to configure the use of Netty instead, which is Amazon's default.
-Add an appropriate Netty version to the dependencies and configure @javadoc[`NettyNioAsyncHttpClient`](software.amazon.awssdk.http.nio.netty.NettyNioAsyncHttpClient).
+Add an appropriate Netty version to the dependencies and configure @javadoc[NettyNioAsyncHttpClient](software.amazon.awssdk.http.nio.netty.NettyNioAsyncHttpClient).

 ## Sending requests and receiving responses